Vishweshwar-6/Virtual-Detection-of-Freeway-Crashes/README.md

   - **docs/**: Documentation of the methodology, model architecture, and findings from the study.
   - **README.md**: Overview of the project, setup instructions, and usage guidelines.

-Requirements:
+## Prerequisites:
-Python 3.x
+- Python 3.x
-TensorFlow/PyTorch for CNN implementation
+- TensorFlow/PyTorch for CNN implementation
-Libraries: NumPy, Pandas, Matplotlib, Seaborn, OpenCV

-License:
-This project is licensed under the MIT License.
+- OpenCV for image processing
+- Required libraries listed in **requirements.txt**

+## Note on Data Confidentiality
+  The original dataset used in this project is confidential and cannot be shared.
+A dummy dataset is included in this repository to demonstrate the model's functionality.
+For privacy reasons, sensitive information has been anonymized.

 Acknowledgments:
 We thank the Institute for Transportation and Dr. Anuj Sharma for providing the datasets used in this academic project.
 Special thanks to the Iowa Department of Transportation for their support.